4dcu-be/4dcu.be/_posts/2020-03-13-Jekyll-Blog.md

 ## Getting started

 For both blogs I'm involved in, the [Centrarium] theme was used as a starting point.
-This them already included many bits and pieces I wanted.
+This theme already included many bits and pieces I wanted.
 There really isn't any need to re-invent the wheel for every project.
 I did make a number of changes to the theme, for instance I removed support for [HighlightJS] in favor for default code highlighter present in Jekyll.
 I also prefer [LightGallery] over [Lightbox], so I swapped that out as well.

-These changes are pure html and css, you just need to pinpoint where the relevant code in the **\_includes** or **\_layouts** folder and make the change.
-However I wanted a few more things that took a little bit more effort to include.
+These changes are pure html, js and css, you just need to pinpoint where the relevant code in the **\_sass**, **\_includes** or
+**\_layouts** folder and make the change.
+However, I wanted a few more things that took a little bit more effort to include.

 ## Automatic LightGallery links for all images